HolidayOugi/Sma5hMusic-Extra/README.md

 ### I have an old Sma5hMusic setup on my PC, how do I convert my mods to the CSK Format?

 Just load the Mods in Sma5hMusic Extra and build a CSK Pack(s) from the Project submenu.
+If Sma5hMusic Extra was extracted to a new folder, just copy the Mods folder over from the old setup.

 ### Where can I find yt-dlp and ffmpeg?